gibil5/openhealth/readme.md

 ## Description
 Object Oriented Module for the Odoo9 Python Platform.
 Odoo is an open-source ERP (Enterprise Ressource Planning) system for small companies.
-Odoo is designed to be easily extended by the addition of custom modules.
-That replicate the Business Logic of the company.
+Odoo is designed to be easily extended by the addition of custom modules that replicate the Business Logic of a company.
+It also provides a high level of configuration.

 All data can be exported to Excel.
 Reporting is generated in the PDF format.